 We have a dream that one day Burgeon Outdoor will grow from one location in Lincoln, NH to dozens of manufacturing and retail locations throughout the Appalachians, Rockies, Cascades, Sierra Nevadas and yes, even the Alps.

-Our mission is to preserve and enhance the enjoyment of the outdoors by investing in the people, economy, environment and social fabric of outdoor communities.
+Our mission is to create a better tomorrow for mountain communities, such as Lincoln, NH where we are based.
+We preserve and enhance the enjoyment of the outdoors by investing in the people, economy, environment and social fabric of outdoor communities.

 Please join our mission.
 With your help and support we can achieve incredible things.